The phone is ringing. The to-do list is so full you don’t see the end of it and you just discovered that deadline was… yesterday?

 The busiest we are, the more we try to optimize time by doing many things.
 Bad news: multitasking doesn’t make you more productive, in fact, tons of research have proved that doing more things at the same time leads to a diminished quality and actually less productivity.

 Pick one task, and do it well.
-Personally, I find it helpful to track my time and start a timer while working on a task using Timeneye:
+Personally, I find it helpful to track my time and start a timer while working on a task using a time tracking tool, Timeneye:

 Having an active timer going on makes me more conscious about what I’m doing and forces me to focus on the task at hand, and only on that.